EfthymiaKakoulidou/higher-wins/README.md

 ### Colour Scheme

 Fun bright colours where chosen and I did not want any association with gambling card-games so I avoided green, red, and black as well as suits.
+With this choice of colours I achieved sufficient contrasts for accessibility.

 - rgb(50, 19, 81) used for primary text.